Get alerts of updates about «Emergency preparedness register for COVID-19 (Beredt C19)»

 Norwegian Patient Registry (NPR)

-Data from hospitals are obtained using the infrastructure of the Norwegian Patient Registry (NPR), one of the national health registries.
+Data from hospitals are obtained from the Norwegian Patient Registry (NPR), one of the national health registries.
 On the Norwegian Directorate of Health's website, you will find information about the purpose of the registry and the information registered.
 With the help of NPR's infrastructure, information about admissions is collected from all reporting units in the specialist healthcare service from 1 January 2020 onwards.
 Data are collected and updated daily.
+From October 2020, historical data are also collected, to begin with from 2017-2019.
 The registered person has the right to access their own health information by contacting NPR.

 Norwegian Intensive Care and Pandemic Registry (NIPaR)